chris-aq/piluft/README.md

-# Raspberry Pi Air Quality Measurements for Luftdaten
+# Raspberry Pi PM10 and PM2.5 Air Quality Measurements for Luftdaten

 This provides basic Python software running on a Raspberry Pi computer to read data from a Nova SDS011 Air Quality Sensor, log the data to a .csv file, and send the data to the Luftdaten site.